Artie-Shore/PBI_NYT_Spelling_Bee/README.md

   4. APPLE, L
   5. APPLE, E

-Nice, but I wanted distinct characters.
-I went ahead and removed duplicates (so there is only 1 "APPLE, P" row):
+Nice, but I needed distinct characters.
+I went ahead and removed duplicates (so there is only one "APPLE, P" row):

 Example 2:
   1. APPLE, A